Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Besides.
 The work gave Arés especially something to occupy him.
 He’d be pacing like a caged polar bear otherwise.

 Out of necessity, Costello was cleaning his gear as part of the same pile.
-They only had one set of tools after all so even if he’d wanted to---which he didn’t---he couldn’t do the aloof officer thing and get his suit clean by himself anyway.
+They only had one set of tools after all so even if he’d wanted to - which he didn’t - he couldn’t do the aloof officer thing and get his suit clean by himself anyway.

 The Lads had made room.
 Specifically, Master Sergeant Firth had made room, after a moment’s calculation.
 And his say-so meant that the rest of the Lads were cool with having the LT around their campfire, so to speak.